-Scott Hirko is an Assistant Professor of Sport Management in the Department of Physical Education & Sport at Central Michigan University.
-He served as the project manager for the interactive, online database, Athletic & Academic Spending Database for NCAA Division I, released in December 2013.
+Scott Hirko is an Assistant Professor and Director of the Sport Management Program in the Department of Physical Education & Sport at Central Michigan University.
+He serves as the project manager for the interactive, online database, Athletic & Academic Spending Database for NCAA Division I, released in December 2013.
 He was a lead assistant for the Commission on its report, Restoring the Balance: Dollars, Values, and the Future of College Sports, published in June 2010.

 Hirko earned a Ph.D. in Higher, Adult, and Lifelong Education from Michigan State University (MSU) in September 2011.
 He was the founder of the Commission for Recreation and Athletics in the American College Personnel Association (ACPA).
 From 2007-2010, he served two terms on the MSU Athletic Council, appointed by MSU president Lou Anna Simon.
 Hirko co-founded SUPERSEED: Students United to Promote Economic Revenues Supporting Education and Economic Development.
 In 2007, the MSU Department of Student Life named Hirko as Michigan State University’s top Graduate Student Leader.
 He is active in the ACPA, American Educational Research Association, and the Association for the Study of Higher Education.

 From 1996-2001, Hirko worked in college athletics administration as an assistant athletic director at Olivet College, as an assistant sports information director at Michigan Technological University, as public relations assistant to the West Coast Conference, and as a game day administrator and graduate assistant to Central Michigan University athletics.
 From 2000-2001, he served on the CoSIDA regional women's basketball All-America selection committee and as the CoSIDA Single Sports Guide national coordinator.